 Both transmission modes have a schedule that can have one or more patterns.

-Patterns can start on a specific calendar date or a fixed number of days after the preceding step.
-This allows the tag to modify its schedule to accommodate changing requirements during a deployment.
+Patterns can start on a specific calendar date or after a fixed number of days.
+This allows the tag to modify its behavior to accommodate changing requirements during the deployment.
+When an interval is used, the number of days is timed from the deployment start for the At-Sea Schedule.
+For the Haulout Schedule, the interval is timed from the start of haulout rather than the start of the deployment.

-Figure 11-example of a deployment with 3 transmission patterns.
+Figure 12-example of a deployment with three transmission patterns.